Xangis/wbsrch/README.md

 to get the search engine to use the indexes, you'll probably have to set random page cost low in the psql config file.

+There are SQL script files in the sql/ folder that will create GIN indexes.
+See the readme in that folder for more details.

 # Deployment

 There are a few things to be done when the site is deployed.